-This text was converted to PDF format for Project Wittenberg by Donald Page and is in the public domain.
-You may freely distribute, copy or print this text.
-Please direct any comments or suggestions to: Rev. Robert E. Smith of the Walther Library at Concordia Theological Seminary.
+This text was converted to ASCII format for Project Wittenberg by Karen Janssen.
+David Emmons added an introduction and edited the text for the PDF edition of the work.
+This text is in the public domain.
+You may freely distribute, copy, or print this text.
+Please direct any comments or suggestions to:

-E-mail: smithre@mail.ctsfw.edu
+Rev. Robert E. Smith Walther Library Concordia Theological Seminary.

-Surface Mail: 6600 N. Clinton St., Ft.
-Wayne, IN 46825 USA

-Phone: (260) 452-3149

-Fax: (260) 452-2126
+E-mail: smithre@ctsfw.edu Surface Mail: 6600 N. Clinton St., Ft.
+Wayne, IN 46825 USA Phone: (260) 452-3149 - Fax: (260) 452-2126